Popular words in English. A list of basic English words for live communication. Greetings and farewells

 I don’t like this dress, I like that one.

-In the example above, to avoid repeating the word dress, the substitution is used one .
+In the above example, to avoid repeating the word dress, substitution is used one .

 [ɔːl]

-I like all kinds of fruits.– I love all kinds of fruits.
+I like all kinds of fruit.– I love all kinds of fruits.

 would- would